Takeoxz/Takeoxz/README.md

 <!-- Presentation -->
 <p>
   Hi 👋, I'm Gabriel!
-A passionate Software Engineering student from Brazil.
+A passionate Software Development student from Brazil.

-  - 🌱 I’m currently studying Software Engineering
+  - 🌱 I’m currently studying Software Development
   - 🔭 I am looking for my first job opportunity.
 My dream is to one day work with AI and Machine Learning.
 </p>